Get Hired Into A High-Paying Position As A Defender Of Innovation

 - Apply your attention to detail and time management in an influential role at the interface of law and innovation.

 - Learn what the IP hiring process looks like and how to articulate the value of your PhD experience in the language of the IP industry.

 Average Salary Of A Patent Agent In Industry Worldwide

-“I wish I would have the Intellectual Property Pack (IPP) by CSA back in 2015 when I decided to pursue a career in IP.
+“I wish I would have the Intellectual Property Career Library by CSA back in 2015 when I decided to pursue a career in IP.
 Back then, I thought that there were just two types of IP professionals: those that drafted patents and those that examined them.
-I found myself not eligible for either of the roles and at some point just gave up and entered a management school to get a master degree in project management.
+I found myself not eligible for either of the roles and at some point just gave up and entered a management school to get a master's degree in project management.
 Luckily, later on a chance helped me to get back to an IP career path, outside of the two roles I'd identified in the beginning.
-With the IPP, you will have a detailed overview of all the roles implicated in the patent prosecution as well as a large family of IP-related roles.
+With the Intellectual Property Career Library you will have a detailed overview of all the roles implicated in the patent prosecution as well as a large family of IP-related roles.
 The program also talks about the requirements that each of the positions has and gives detailed information on what you can expect from a job search in Intellectual property.”

-“The materials contained in the IPP program provide a lot of useful information for PhDs wanting to explore what the IPP field has to offer.
-Members of the IPP will find a good summary of transferable skills useful in an IP career, a detailed layout of the different levels of IP positions at an IP firm and the scope of their daily tasks, and a map of different possible progression vertically and horizontally.
+“The materials contained in the Intellectual Property Career Library provide a lot of useful information for PhDs wanting to explore what the IP field has to offer.
+Members of Cheeky Scientist will find a good summary of transferable qualities useful in an IP career, a detailed layout of the different levels of IP positions at an IP firm and the scope of their daily tasks, and a map of different possible progression vertically and horizontally.
 Altogether, these materials will help PhDs set up a job search in the IP sector and make informed decisions about their careers once they land their first IP role.
-The ipp program will help me in my own career goal setting.”
+The Intellectual Property Career Library will help me in my own career goal-setting.”

 IP Professionals Are In Demand And Well Compensated…